lukereding/book_notes/book_list.md

 - Drift into failure.
 Dekker. [[notes](./notes_drift_into_failure.md)]
 - How to read a book.
 Adler and Van Doren.
 - Practical ethics.
 Singer.
+- Risk Saavy: how to make good decisions.
+Gigerenzer.

 ### work-related